 Canfor entered into a revolving credit agreement dated for reference July 30, 2010 with Canadian lenders to amend and restate its previous credit facilities.
 This credit agreement provides for an unsecured and committed \$350 million revolving credit facility to replace the previous credit facility of \$355 million.
-This facility is for a term of 3.25 years (terminating on October 31, 2013) and provides for floating rates of interest.
-The facility may be increased by up to \$100 million with existing or new lenders.
+This facility was originally for a term of 3.25 years (terminating on October 31, 2013) and it provided for floating rates of interest.
+In August 2011, the Company extended the maturity of this facility from October 31, 2013 to October 31, 2015.
+The general terms and conditions of the new facility are similar to the previous facility.
+The facility may be increased by up to \$150 million with existing or new lenders.

 On January 30, 2009, Canfor entered into two new operating loan facilities with a Canadian bank (the "2009 Facilities") in the amounts of US \$16.7 million ("Facility A") and US\$43.7 million ("Facility B").
-Facility A expires in January 2012, and is non-recourse to Canfor, except for US\$6.7 million.
 Facility B expired in January 2011, and was non-recourse to Canfor under normal circumstances.
-The ABCP assets of the Company have been pledged as security to support these credit facilities.
-As of December 31, 2010, the loan facilities were reduced by a total of US \$17.8 million due to redemptions of the ABCPs.
+For Facility A, the ABCP assets of the Company were pledged as security to support the credit facility.
+As of December 31, 2011, Facility A was reduced by a total of US \$3.9 million due to redemptions of the ABCP and expired in January 2012.

 Canfor entered into a note purchase agreement dated February 2, 2004 with The Prudential Investment Management, Inc. and other purchasers providing financing of up to US \$160 million (the "February Note Agreement").
-Canfor also entered into a note purchase agreement on April 1, 2004 with John Hancock Life Insurance Company, Investors Partner Life Insurance Company, John Hancock Insurance Company of Vermont and The Maritime Life Assurance Company providing financing of up to US \$75 million (the "April Note Agreement").
+Canfor also entered into a note purchase agreement on April 1, 2004 with John Hancock Life Insurance Company, Investors Partner Life Insurance Company, John Hancock Insurance Company of Vermont and The Maritime Life Assurance Company provided financing of up to US \$75 million (the "April Note Agreement").